llllingllll/Trispend-site/docs/privacy.md

 ## 7. Data Retention

+- **Local Data**: Trip and expense data stored on your device is retained until you delete it via the app or uninstall the app.
-- Accounts & trip data: Retained until you delete your account/data or as required by law.
+- **Account Data**: Firebase Authentication records are retained until you delete your account through the app.
-- Purchase records: Retained for statutory tax/accounting periods.
-- Refund-related data: Retained only as needed to process the request.
+- **Crash Logs**: Firebase Crashlytics retains crash logs for up to 90 days for debugging purposes.
+- **Purchase Records**: App Store transaction records are retained by Apple per their policies.
+We only store entitlement status (Pro/Free) locally.
+- **Analytics Data**: De-identified analytics data is retained for up to 14 months by Firebase.

 ## 8. Children

-The App is not directed to children under the age required by law.
-We do not knowingly collect children’s personal data.
+The App is not directed to children under 13 (or the minimum age required in your jurisdiction).
+We do not knowingly collect personal data from children.
+If you believe a child has provided us with personal information, contact us immediately.

 ## 9. International Transfers